Best gaming mouse 2023: the top wired and wireless gaming mice

 There are loads of budget gaming mice to choose from these days, but the Logitech G203 Lightsync is by far the best of the bunch.
 Its build quality is much better than its similarly priced rivals, such as the HyperX Pulsefire Core and Steelseries Rival 110, and it also has a more responsive sensor, too.

-It's reasonably small, which is perfect for my spindly fingers, but it's also exceedingly light, making it feel lovely and smooth to move round your mouse mat.
-I don't have anything against larger mice, but they can be more of a chore to move quickly.
+It's reasonably small, but it's also exceedingly light, making it feel lovely and smooth to move round your mouse mat.
+Nothing against larger mice, naturally, but they can be more of a chore to move quickly if you have small hands.

 Read more in our Logitech G203 Lightsync review